Drew M. Anderson

 Lindsay Page is an Assistant Professor of Research Methodology University of Pittsburgh whose research focuses on quantitative methods and their application to questions regarding the effectiveness of educational policies and programs across the pre-school to postsecondary spectrum.
 She is a co-investigator on a Hope Center intervention study of nudging and FAFSA renewals.

-Lara Perez-Felkner is an assistant professor of Higher Education and Sociology and Higher Education graduate program coordinator at Florida State University.
+Lara Perez-Felkner is an associate professor of Higher Education and Sociology and Higher Education graduate program coordinator at Florida State University.
 Her research investigates gender, racial-ethnic, institutional, and socioeconomic disparities in post-secondary educational attainment and entry to STEM fields.
 She is co-leading a Hope Center study of an affordable housing support for college students.

 Jed Richardson is an Assistant Scientist at the Wisconsin Center for Education Research who studies education policies and programs, and formerly served as the Managing Director of the Wisconsin HOPE Lab.
 He is a collaborator on multiple Hope Center studies and publications.